rhanessian/4500-project/READMECN.txt

 README

 Date created: May 2,2023
-Date Last Modified: May 2, 2023
+Date Last Modified: May 10, 2023
 Description:
 This project has three links to pages: Game, More Info, and Search Digits.
-Game will allow you to click a number and have it turn green.
+Game will allow you to click a randomly-generated number and have it and the four other random numbers around it turn different colors.
 More Info has a description of the inspiration, and a clickable link.
 Search Digits has a search box you can type in, but no further functionality.

 References: